 Executors are held to a higher burden, meaning they MUST put the interests of the beneficiaries and estate ahead of their own.
 It is also important to note that a Trustee also serves in a “fiduciary capacity.”
 A Trustee MUST put the interests of the beneficiaries and Trust assets ahead of their own.
-They have much of the same responsibilities of an Executor, however, it is the terms of a Trust document they must follow.
+They have much of the same responsibilities as an Executor, however, it is the terms of a Trust document they must follow.

 An Executor or Trustee can breach their fiduciary duty when they put their own interest above that of the beneficiaries and estate.
 Examples of a breach of fiduciary duty include:

 - Failing to timely distribute the assets of the estate to the beneficiaries.